rajendraarora16/blogs-v1/_posts/2018-03-11-I-love-robots.md

 categories: artificial-intelligence
 ---

-Meet my virtual assistant <a href="https://kumar.rajendraarora.com" target="_blank">Kumar</a> linked with multiple APIs and follow the skills you give from the give from the SUSI architectures.
+Meet my virtual assistant <a href="https://kumar.rajendraarora.com" target="_blank">Kumar</a> linked with multiple APIs and follow the skills you give from the SUSI architectures.

 <strong><a href="https://kumar.rajendraarora.com" target="_blank">Kumar</a></strong>